harlan-zw/nuxt-skew-protection/ARCHITECTURE.md

 1. Service worker tracks which JS modules user has loaded
 2. Build manifest includes `deletedChunks` for each version
 3. When new version detected, check if user's loaded modules are deleted
-4. Only fire `skew-protection:module-invalidated` if user is affected
+4. Only fire `skew-protection:chunks-outdated` if user is affected

 **Result:** Users only notified when their session is truly broken